Delray Rawlins

-Delray Millard Wendell Rawlins (born 14 September 1997) is a Bermudian cricketer who captains the Bermuda national cricket team and also plays for Sussex in English county cricket.
+Delray Millard Wendell Rawlins (born 14 September 1997) is a Bermudian cricketer who captains the Bermuda national cricket team and also played for Sussex in English county cricket.

 Rawlins made his senior debut for Bermuda at the age of 15 in 2013.
 He also played for the England under-19 cricket team, qualifying by attending an English boarding school.
 On 14 April 2017, he made his first-class cricket debut for Sussex in the 2017 County Championship.
 On 19 May 2017, he made his List A debut for Sussex during South Africa's tour of England.

 Early life and domestic career

 Rawlins was born in Bermuda, attending Warwick Academy and playing his junior cricket for Warwick Workmen's Club and Pembroke Hamilton Club.
 He was inducted into the national youth programme at a young age, where he was coached by former national captain Clay Smith.
 In 2014, as part of a programme organised by the Bermuda Cricket Board, Rawlins won a scholarship to attend boarding school in England.
 He subsequently began studying at St Bede's School in East Sussex.
 Rawlins was inducted into the Sussex Cricket Academy in April 2015, and made his Second XI Championship debut in July 2015.
 He signed a one-year professional contract in October 2016.

 He made his Twenty20 debut for Sussex in the 2018 t20 Blast on 2 August 2018.
 In the inaugural season of The Hundred, he was signed by the Southern Brave.